Michigan Minimum Wage for 2017, 2018

 The Michigan minimum wage was last changed in 2008, when it was raised $1.85 from $7.40 to $9.25.
 Michigan's minimum wage rate is linked to a Consumer Price Index, which is intended to raise the rate along with inflation.
 The current minimum wage rate is re-evaluated yearly based on these values.

-The current minimum wage in Michigan is $8.50 per hour.
-Current legislation has the minimum wage increasing to $8.90 in January 2017 and $9.25 in January of 2018.
+The current minimum wage in Michigan is $9.25 per hour as of January 1, 2018.
+The tipped wage is $3.52 Current legislation has the minimum wage increasing to $8.90 in January 2017 and $9.25 in January of 2018.
 Michigan's minimum wage applies to any company that employs two or more employees over 16 years old.
 Two notable exceptions allow minors to be paid under the Michigan minimum wage - one allows minors aged 16-17 to be paid 85% of the minimum wage indefinitely, and the second allows any employee under 20 years of age to be paid as little as $4.25 for the first 90 days of employment at any job.

 If you have questions about the Michigan minimum wage, please ask us and someone will respond to you as soon as possible.
 Looking for a new job?
 Use the free Michigan job search utility to find local job openings hiring now.

 All Michigan employers must display an approved Michigan minimum wage poster in a prominent place to inform employees about the minimum wage and their worker's rights under Michigan labor law.

 Think the Michigan Minimum Wage should be raised?
 LIKE on Facebook!